alloygoh/ICT1003/README.md

 - `RCDO_USERAGENT` - User agent when making web requests.
 - `RCDO_SERVERNAME` - Server name to query for when making web requests.
 - `RCDO_SERVERPORT` - Server port to connect to on host `RCDO_SERVERNAME`.
+- `RCDO_ENDPOINT` - Endpoint for the binary to poll

 ### Keyboard
 // To be filled in by author of module